TIBHannover/orkg-abstracts/README.md

 poetry run python -m src.update
 ```

+**NOTE**: In case you're running the service for the first time and your ``ORKG_PAPERS_DATA_DIRECTORY``
+path is different from ``orkg-papers/data/``, we recommend to copy its content to your provided path, so that
+you do not need to fetch the data from scratch.

 ## Environment Variables
 The following environment variables are required to run the service
 and are defined in the `.env` file.